: Base64 decode.

 decode-base64 <data> to [ define ] <output data> \

 [ input-length <input length> ] \

 [ output-length [ define ] <output length> ]

 decode-base64 will decode string <data> into <output data>, which can be binary data. <output data> is allocated memory

-<output data> will always have an extra null character appended - this null character is not included in length and is appended only as a safety precaution.
+<output data> will always have an extra null byte appended - this null byte is not included in length and is appended only as a safety precaution.

 Note that the string to decode can have whitespaces before it (such as spaces or tabs), and whitespaces and new lines after it, which will be ignored for the purpose of decoding.

 ( decode-base64 encode-base64